-NAC 116A.250 Restrictions on receipt of credit for course; final examination.
-(NRS 116.615, 116.665, 116A.200, 116A.410)

-- 1. A course may not be taken for credit to meet the requirements for continuing education more than once during any two consecutive periods for a renewal period of a certificate. - 2.
-Courses taken to satisfy requirements for renewal or reinstatement of a certificate must be completed within 2 years immediately before the latest date for renewing or reinstating the certificate. - 3.
-A holder of a certificate may receive credit for continuing education only upon certification by the sponsor that the holder of the certificate has attended and completed at least 90 percent of the course. - 4.
-The sponsor shall determine whether a final examination is required for the completion of a course.

-NAC 116A.340 Change of name, address, association or supervising community manager.
-(NRS 116A.200, 116A.400, 116A.410)

-1. A community manager shall give written notice to the Division of any change of name, address or association within 10 business days after the change occurs and pay the appropriate fee required by NAC 116A.515.

-- 2. A provisional supervising community manager shall give written notice to the Division of any change of his or her supervising community manager a termination of any provisional community manager within 10 business days after the change termination occurs and pay the appropriate fee required by NAC 116A.515. - 3.
-A provisional community manager shall give written notice to the Division of any change of his or her supervising community manager within 30 business days after the change occurs and pay the appropriate fee required by NAC 116A.515. - 3 4.
-Failure to give notice as required by this section constitutes cause for the involuntary inactivation of the certificate or temporary certificate.
+- 2. Courses taken to satisfy requirements for renewal or reinstatement of a certificate must be completed within 2 years immediately before the latest date for renewing or reinstating the certificate. - A holder of a certificate may receive credit for continuing education only upon certification by the sponsor that the holder of the certificate has attended and completed at least 90 percent of the course. - 4.
+The sponsor shall determine whether a final examination is required for the completion of a course. - Sec.
+24. NAC 116A.340 is hereby amended to read as follows: - 116A.340 1.
+A community manager shall give written notice to the Division of any change of name, address or association within 10 business days after the change occurs and pay the appropriate fee required by NAC 116A.515. - 2.
+A [provisional] supervising community manager shall give written notice to the Division of [any change of his or her supervising] the termination of any provisional community manager within 10 business days after the [change] termination occurs. - 3.
+A provisional community manager shall give written notice to the Division of any change of his or her supervising community manager within 30 business days after the change occurs and pay the appropriate fee required by NAC 116A.515. - [3.]
+4. Failure to give notice as required by this section constitutes cause for the involuntary inactivation of the certificate or temporary certificate. - Sec.
+25. NAC 116A.350 is hereby amended to read as follows: - 116A.350 1.
+If a person who alleges that a community manager is guilty of misconduct sends the allegations of misconduct in writing to the community manager in an attempt to resolve the issue without filing a complaint with the Division, the community manager shall, in good faith, acknowledge and respond in writing to the person making the allegations within 12 working days after he or she receives the allegations.

-NAC 116A.350 Allegations of misconduct; submission of complaint; investigation and report; action by Administrator; appeal.
-(NRS 116A.200, 116A.400, 116A.410)